Install the Bol Processor (BP3)

 Install Csound

-Csound is not required to run the Bol Processor, as you can work with MIDI files and real-time MIDI.
+Csound is not required to run the Bol Processor, as you can work with MIDI files and real-time MIDI, including microtonal corrections.
 However, it will give you access to a different approach to sound synthesis.

 Just download a pre-built installation of Csound (MacOS 6.18) from its download page.